5 Holistic Health Care Tips for Healthy Pets

 Raw food provokes love/hate reactions throughout the pet care industry.
-A trial comparing raw and dry, processed food found dogs fed a raw diet had “improved coat condition, better muscle tone, fewer dental health issues, better kidney health, and reduced kidney disease.”
+That said, a trial comparing raw and dry, processed food found that dogs fed a raw diet had, “improved coat condition, better muscle tone, better dental health, improved kidney health and reduced kidney disease.”
 Those opposed to raw food diets say both humans and pets are at increased risk for bacterial illnesses such as salmonella.
 But other studies show that pet diets, including raw and homemade, grain-free foods, promote better health.

 While the raw food debate continues, pet owners can use common sense when it comes to diet.
 Ask yourself, when considering ingredients, “would that be good for me?”
 If the answer is “no,” it won’t be good for your pet either.

 Think about cooking for your pet.
 An online search will return hundreds of dog and cat food recipes.
-Just avoid grain.
+Just avoid grains.

 According to the American Society for the Prevention of Cruelty to Animals (ASPCA), other foods to avoid are chocolate, avocado, wild, unknown mushrooms, rhubarb, nuts, grapes and raisins, citrus fruits, apple seeds (contain a form of cyanide), caffeine in any form, milk and dairy foods, and alcohol.

 In the last decade, pet supplements and vitamins have sprung up like mushrooms after rain.
-Some in the pet industry foisted unnecessary or questionable products on well-meaning pet owners, while others created supplements that are researched and proven to be beneficial.
+Some in the pet industry foisted unnecessary or questionable products on well-meaning pet owners, while others created research-based supplements proven to be beneficial.
 Again, it’s up to pet owners, but below are some supplements known to support and improve canine and feline health.